 Notes

 - Use fresh ingredients for optimal flavor and texture.
-Frozen green beans can be substituted but they won't provide the same crisp-tender texture.
+Frozen green beans can be substituted, but they won't provide the same crisp-tender texture.

 Nutrition

-Nutritional information is an estimate and will vary depending upon the exact amounts and specific ingredients used.
+Nutritional information is an estimate and will vary depending on the exact amounts and specific ingredients used.